bhall2001/revigniter-restserver/README.md

 A RESTful Server for revIgniter.

 ## EARLY DEVELOPMENT STAGE
 The first part of this project now works.
-It is possible to send in a "GET" request being sent to the Controller's "get_<<controllerName>>" handler.
+It is possible to send in a "GET" request being sent to the Controller's "get_controllerName" handler.
 There is a sample in the api directory (users.lc) which demonstrates how this works.

 This is a very early development state at the moment.
 Github is being used to store the project in the hopes of someone wanting to jump onboard to help with development.